 She also trained as an actress and starred in touring productions of Dinner and When Harry Met Sally.
 Plus she appeared in Chicago as Mama Morton in London’s West End.

-Alongside my weekly radio show for BBC Radio London, I started a weekly podcast in October of last year’s Lockdown, which is doing really well.
+Alongside my weekly radio show for BBC Radio London, I started a weekly podcast in October 2020 which is doing really well.

 I’ve been an interviewer my whole career and the main premise of the show is I ask guests about their life and what makes them properly laugh. i’ve had some amazing guests including Dame Judi Dench, Robbie Williams, David and Georgia Tennant, David Oyelowo, Mark Strong and Richard E. Grant and the main cast from Line of Duty.